-This report will be considered by the Parks, Gardens and Waterways Committee at its meeting on Wednesday 7 May 2003.
+This report was considered by the Parks, Gardens and Waterways Committee at its meeting on Wednesday 7 May 2003.
+That Committee recommended to the Regulatory and Consents Committee that the proposal to vest 194 ha in the Council in the form of environmental compensation be supported.